komapc/Tabsur/DATABASE_SCHEMA.md

-# BeMyGuest Database Schema
+# Tabsur Database Schema

-This document describes the PostgreSQL database schema for the BeMyGuest meal-sharing platform.
+This document describes the PostgreSQL database schema for the Tabsur meal-sharing platform.

 ## 🗄️ Overview